ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 the same length as the heading title.
 If the length of the characters under the heading title do not match the length of the heading title, Sphinx will generate a warning.

-For consistency within PyAnsys libraries, the use of these special characters are recommended for headings but are not enforced:
+For consistency within PyAnsys libraries, the use of these special characters is recommended for headings but are not enforced:

 - For first-level headings, use ====.